haml/haml/REFERENCE.md

 ## 5 Types of Attributes

 Haml has 3 types of attributes: id, class and others.
-In addition, Hamlit treats data and boolean attributes specially.
+In addition, Hamlit treats aria/data and boolean attributes specially.
 So there are 5 types of attributes in Hamlit.

 ### id attribute